 Activity Year Est. Number of Soil Sampling Points

-2020 Land Application Program 2020 15-17
+2021 Land Application Program 2021 15-17

-2020 Program Monitoring 2021 15-17
+2021 Program Monitoring 2022 15-17

-2020 Program Monitoring 2022 15-17
+2021 Program Monitoring 2023 15-17

-2020 Program Monitoring 2023 15-17
+2021 Program Monitoring 2024 15-17

 The soil sampling and analytical requirements of agricultural fields will be completed on a standard benchmark point basis within a representative soil polygon and landscape position.
 Benchmark sampling will be completed based on 24 hectare (60 acre) parcels as typically prescribed by Environment Act Licences.
 Benchmark sampling is a geo-referenced sample point where up to eight sub-samples are collected for a composite sample.
 The benchmark location will be selected based on the most representative soil polygon and landscape position as outlined by regulatory requirements.
 The anticipated soil analysis program is based on the following:

-- Two sample depths per benchmark sample point (from 0 to 15 cm and 15 to 60 cm depths). - Each sample will be analyzed for: - Physical characteristics: nutrient profile and metals - o Nutrient characteristics: nitrogen profile (total nitrogen, nitrate-nitrogen, ammonium nitrogen), Olsen-bicarbonate phosphorous (0-15cm), potassium and sulfate-sulfur - o CCME metals profile (0-15cm sample depth, and will include analysis for: As, Cd, Cr, Cu, Pb, Hg, Ni and Zn).
+- Two sample depths per benchmark sample point (from 0 to 15 cm and 15 to 60 cm depths). - · Each sample will be analyzed for: - Nutrient characteristics: Surface (0-15cm); nitrate-nitrogen, , Olsen-bicarbonate phosphorous, potassium and sulfate-sulfur, pH, EC, Organic matter, calcium, magnesium, sodium, base saturation and cation exchange capacity.
+Subsurface (15-60 cm): nitrate-nitrogen, sulfate-sulfur, pH and EC. - CCME metals profile (0-15cm sample depth, and will include analysis for: As, Cd, Cr, Cu, Pb, Hg, Ni and Zn).

-Soil samples will be submitted to a Canadian Association for Laboratory Accreditation Inc. (CALA) accredited laboratory for analysis.
+CCME metals analysis will be submitted to a Canadian Association for Laboratory Accreditation Inc. (CALA) accredited laboratory for analysis.
 This accreditation is based on international standards (ISO 17025) and involves extensive site audits and ongoing performance evaluations.